 So the types of care that family caregivers provide are just as diverse as those of professional caregivers.
 It all depends on a senior's needs and the capabilities of his or her family members and friends.
 Here are some caregiver responsibilities that may be relevant to your own situation:

 Tips for Family Caregivers

 A caregiver job—especially one that is unpaid—comes with great responsibility.
 But it can also provide a lot of personal fulfillment.
-In fact, a 2014 survey found that 88 percent of adults who help care for their aging family members say that it's rewarding.5 However, almost 60 percent of unpaid adult caregivers consider providing care to be a medium to high burden to carry.3 So it's clear that caring for a loved one comes with its fair share of challenges and rewards.
+In fact, Pew Research Center found that 88 percent of adults who help care for their aging family members say that it's rewarding.
+However, almost 60 percent of unpaid adult caregivers consider providing care to be a medium to high burden to carry, according to the AARP report.
+However, almost 60 percent of unpaid adult caregivers consider providing care to be a medium to high burden to carry.
+So it's clear that caring for a loved one comes with its fair share of challenges and rewards.

 That said, family caregivers can take steps to help minimize the challenges that come with caring for aging loved ones.
 The 10 tips below can help you feel successful in your role as a family caregiver.

 1. Take care of your mental and physical health.
 Make sure that you're taking time for yourself in order to reduce the chances of burning out.
 Get exercise, attend yoga classes, make time to visit with your friends, and take part in other activities that you enjoy.
 Also, make sure you're getting enough rest and sleep.

 2. Develop stress-management techniques.
 The AARP study found that more than 40 percent of unpaid adult caregivers wanted more information about how to handle their stress.
 Doing simple things like coloring in an adult coloring book, getting fresh air, or meditating for 20 minutes a day may be enough to keep your stress level low.